jeeberhardt/mobius/README.md

 - Use design protocols to customize the sequence optimization
 - Integrate protein or chemical Language Models, and fine-tune them on existing data (classical or LoRA).
 - Easily extensible to add your own molecular representations or other ML models
-- Can be seamlessly integrated with other tools (doking, pyRosetta, AlphaFold, etc..)
+- Can be seamlessly integrated with other tools (docking, pyRosetta, AlphaFold, etc..)

 ## Installation